sharedassumptions/peoples-guide-to-philosophy/peoples-guide-to-philosophy.md

 Let us now move past the personal and interpersonal areas of life to consider philosophy's applicability to almost everything else.

-People's economic and social existences depend on knowledge, and they always have.
-Hunter-gatherers employ knowledge as part of various practices to secure food, solve basic problems of living, organize themselves, and experience meaning in life, among other things.
-In industrial and post-industrial life, we use knowledge to solve the same problems (and many other problems) in more complex ways.
-Individuals, businesses, governments, and organizations employ increasingly complex knowledge to perform their increasingly complex work.

-Philosophy lies at the root of human knowledge.
-Systematically successful development of knowledge depends on adherence to principles which result in systematic (if imperfect) correspondence of beliefs with the truth.
-The principles which produce this outcome are one of the primary things we will pursue in this book.

-The principles I articulate in this book mostly aren't original to me.
-Most of them are widely agreed upon and uncontroversial.
-However, writing a book like this does require a lot of synthesis.
-All blame for error in this book goes to me.
-All credit goes by default to those I've learned from, but it's possible that some of what I say is original.

 So far we've discussed in some depth what philosophy can be used for, and why you should care to finish this book.
 Let's now return to our original question: what is philosophy?